-Timeline reflects management's current estimates and constitutes a forward-looking statement subject to qualifications elsewhere in the presentation.
-Actual development timeline may be substantially longer, and Daré is under no obligation to update or review this estimate.
+Timeline reflects management's current estimates and constitutes a forward-looking statement subject to qualifications noted elsewhere in this presentation.
+Actual development timelines may be substantially longer, and Daré is under no obligation to update or review these estimates.

-^505(b)(2) regulatory pathway anticipated.
-'Ovaprene Post Coital Test (PCT) is a pre-pivotal clinical study.
+°505(b)(2) regulatory pathway anticipated.